The Village of Cooperstown established the Zoning Law in 1935. This law implements the policies for land use in the Village which include:

 Minutes are taken at each zoning board meeting.
 We try diligently to complete the minutes in a timely fashion and will post them below as a pdf.
 The minutes posted below are in draft form and are subject to change prior to acceptance from their respective board.
 If you are in need of a particular set of minute they may be requested from the clerks office.

 Tourist Accommodation Review Committee – next meeting November 17, 2017 at 8:00 a.m.:

 On May 22, 2017, the Village Board of Trustees enacted a local law placing a moratorium on new (not previously approved) Tourist Accommodations for a period of up to 9 months.

-A review committee comprising members of the Village Board of Trustees, Zoning Board of Appeals and Planning Board, as well as the Zoning Enforcement Officer, Village Administrator and Village Attorney will meet every two weeks to review and make recommendations regarding a tourist accommodation law.
-The first meeting held on June 8, 2017, resulted in the following agenda items:
+A review committee comprising members of the Village Board of Trustees, Zoning Board of Appeals and Planning Board, as well as the Zoning Enforcement Officer, Village Administrator and Village Attorney has meet every two weeks to review and make recommendations regarding a tourist accommodation law.

 Public Hearing Notices

 Village Law Codification by General Code – http://www.ecode360.com/CO2139

 Historic Preservation & Architectural Review Board (HPARB) Minutes